mikysett/pipex/README.md

  - You can add/remove or modify tests easily in `init_tests.sh`.

  ### Disclaimer
- The tester is not by any mean a complete check, it helps but must be used with caution.
+ - The tester is not by any mean a complete check, it helps but must be used with caution.
 It doesn't check memory leaks and it doesn't account for every possible scenario.
+ - The tester do not test `here_doc` bonus behaviour.
- I encourage you to add more tests and test files and give feedback about possible new tests implementation.
+ - I encourage you to add more tests and test files and give feedback about possible new tests implementation.